New SDN offerings included in Telstra's channel partner offerings

 The second product, currently available in beta, is Cloud Gateway Protection, a virtual security appliance that can be deployed and configured within minutes in the cloud to protect internet access, cloud services and Next IP networks from malicious attacks and unauthorised access.

-A third SDN product, Data Centre Interconnect, is an extension of Telstra’s global data centre interconnect SDN product PEN, and will be available later this year.
+A third SDN product, Data Center Interconnect, is an extension of Telstra’s global data center interconnect SDN product PEN, and will be available later this year.